Marcus Beresford (Conservative politician): Career

+on 19 November 1864.
+After his retirement from the command, he was appointed the honorary colonel of the battalion (later the 4th Volunteer Battalion, East Surrey Regiment) on 25 January 1873.

 He was elected at a by-election in February 1870 as a Member of Parliament (MP) for Southwark.

 He was re-elected in 1874, and held the seat until he stood down at the 1880 general election.

 Personal life

 He married twice.
 Firstly, Elizabeth Green, the daughter of George Green, on 20 September 1848 at St. Oswald Parish Church, Durham.
 They had six children.
 Secondly, Eleanor Richardson on 2 June 1881 at St. George, Hanover Square, London.
 His daughter Selina (1859–1938) married Sir Hay Frederick Donaldson, the son of Sir Stuart Donaldson.

 He died on 1 August 1890 at Cliftonthorpe, Ashby-de-la-Zouch, Leicestershire, and is buried in Brompton Cemetery, London.